ylkyc/ironmaking-zju/README.md

 # The code of blast furnace ironmaking review
 This is the code and data for the paper "A Survey of Data-Driven Soft Sensor Methods for Ironmaking Process: Datasets, Applications, and Directions".
-The real-world data were collected from an iron and steel plant in South China after permission.
+The real-world data were collected from an iron and steel plant in South China with permission.

 This work is inpired by the following papers: